NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 <br>
 So I started with Haskell. <br>
 Haskell has a very interesting way of dealing with IO.
 IO is part of the "dirty" world, not of the pure one. <br>
-So computation that happens to do IO work is binded and "isolated" from the pure code and this separation is explicit, through the IO Monad.<br>
+So computation that happens to do IO work is bound and "isolated" from the pure code and this separation is explicit, through the IO Monad.<br>
 To give a quick simple example of what this implies, a String value obtained from a IO operation has type of IO String and not just String.

 ## Haskell version: